• Skip to main content

 Thus, The head office may keep accounts of the branch according to any of the following methods:

-The method of according is the same in both the case except that in case of a foreign branch, The trial balance sent by the foreign branch is to be converted into the currency of the country of the Head Office.
+The method of according is the same in both cases except that in the case of a foreign branch, The trial balance sent by the foreign branch is to be converted into the currency of the country of the Head Office.

 (A).
 Home Branch